mui/mui-x/docs/data/date-pickers/date-picker/date-picker.md

 ### Add week number

 To display week number, use the `displayWeekNumber`.
-If you do not import your `dateAdapter` from `@mui/x-date-pickers` or `@mui/x-date-pickers-pro`, you will have to provide the method `getWeekNumber`.
-It takes the first day of the week as an input and returns the week number.

-To customize the string displayed, use the localization key`localeText.calendarWeekNumberText`.
+You can customize the string displayed, by using the localization key`localeText.calendarWeekNumberText`.

 {{"demo": "AddWeekNumber.js"}}